-After more than two years of litigation, we forced the government to collect two years of pay data from 90% of large businesses before concluding the collection in February 2020.
+THE LATEST: In February 2022 the district court ruled against efforts to vacate its order.
+This decision comes nearly two years after we forced the government to collect two years of pay data from 90% of large businesses before it concluded the data collection in February 2020.
+The case is now closed.

 In August 2016, after six years of analysis, the Equal Employment Opportunity Commission concluded that collecting aggregate pay data based on sex, race, ethnicity, and job type from large employers was necessary to enforce the nation’s civil rights laws.
 But in August 2017, the Trump administration abruptly reversed the prior approval of this data collection.
 Just one year after OMB approved the pay data collection, the OIRA Administrator ordered the EEOC to stay the data collection in a memorandum that was barely over one page long.
 The memo contradicted the EEOC’s conclusion that the data was critical to enforcing anti-discrimination and related civil rights laws and instead claimed there was no “practical utility” to the pay data collection.